microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 python .\generate_repeat_tests.py -n 5 -t MyTest
 ```

 Copy and paste the output into your test file.
-If you need to run multiple tests in sequence:
+The following script is for running multiple tests in sequence:

 ```
 cd scripts\tests